 Tax shifting is the practice of one government shifting its taxes, costs and/or revenue shortfalls onto a lower level of government.
 Stopping New York State's penchant for tax shifting is the first step in taking control of what many New Yorkers would say is our state's number one problem: the oppressive and regressive real property tax.

 StopTheTaxShift.org also focuses on the other avenue for shifting taxes: state mandates.
-While New York has begun to make progress in its commitment to municipal aid, efforts to achieve relief from state mandates have been marked by much talk and little action.
+Despite the promise made by the Governor and the State Legislature in 2011 that meaningful mandate relief would accompany the property tax cap, efforts to achieve such relief have been marked by much talk and little action.
 For every mandate local officials have sought to have repealed, a special interest group that benefits from such mandate has stood in the way of reform and enhanced cost effectiveness at the local government level.
 Now, more than ever, New York and our property taxpayers cannot afford to pay for the hundreds of millions of dollars in costs caused by state mandates.

 StopTheTaxShift.org describes the real impact numerous state mandates have on the capacity of local officials to manage government costs consistent with the desires of their constituents.
 Our Web site allows visitors to review a comprehensive listing of nearly fifty state mandates pertaining to workforce costs, local taxation and other non-property tax revenues, government operations and procurement.
-The home page also features a Mandate of the Week, which delves deeper into a particular mandate, its cost to local taxpayers, and the action that can be taken by the state to provide relief from the negative aspects of the mandate.
 It is time for New York to put an end to the practice of dictating local policy without having to be accountable for the local tax impact of such policy.